Shloklabs-Tech-Division/Image_Classifier_AutoML/readme.md

-## `This is an OpenSource Initiative to support the young talents led by SHLOKLABS & PSG College of Technology`

 # Image Classifier AutoML

 A flask web app written using python, which acts as an web interface to the teacheable machines project